Cookies on this website

 • Tutorial Fellow in Medicine, Somerville College

-He carried out his PhD work at the Max Planck Institute of Molecular Cell Biology and Genetics in the lab of Kai Simons.
-Robin worked on the sorting principles of lipids in the secretory pathway and developed novel organelle isolation methods allowing the rapid purification of several organelles for analysis by mass spectrometry-based proteomics and lipidomics.
-He presented the first quantitative membrane lipidomes of eukaryotic organelles and identified the role of sphingolipids and sterols in the formation of secretory vesicles at the trans-Golgi network.
+Robin carried out his PhD work at the Max Planck Institute of Molecular Cell Biology and Genetics in the lab of Kai Simons.
+He worked on mechanisms that sort lipids in the secretory pathway.
+He developed novel organelle isolation methods to purify cellular compartments for the analysis by mass spectrometry-based proteomics and lipidomics.
+The work lead to the first quantitative membrane lipidomes of eukaryotic organelles and shed light on the role of sphingolipids and sterols in the formation of secretory vesicles at the trans-Golgi network.

 Starting his independent work as a group leader at the University of Zurich, Robin switched his focus to lipid droplet biology in adipocytes.
 The Klemm lab has identified new molecular machinery coupling mitochondria to the ER and adipocyte lipid droplets.
-The spatial organization of metabolism across several organelles is a fascinating aspect of cellular biochemistry and its regulation and control is absolutely crucial for whole body health and metabolic homeostasis.
+The spatial organisation of metabolism across several organelles is a fascinating aspect of biology: its regulation and control is absolutely crucial for whole body health and metabolic homeostasis.

 In 2020, Robin moved his lab to the University of Oxford.
-At the Department of Physiology, Anatomy and Genetics, his group investigates the molecular basis of adipocyte LD formation, spatial organization of lipid metabolism and the role of de novo lipogenesis in the etiology of obesity and type II diabetes.
+At the Department of Physiology, Anatomy and Genetics, his group investigates the molecular basis of lipid droplet biogenesis in adipocytes, and the role of lipid transport at membrane contact sites in cell fate determination during differentiation and under nutrient stress.
+The group's fundamental discoveries hold great promise for new therapies of type II diabetes, obesity, lipodystrophies and cardiovascular disease.

 Key publications